Phils0/UkTimetableService/README.md

 ## API

-* `/api/Timetable//service/C26193/2019-08-11`  - request a service for a date using the TimetableUID
+* `/api/Timetable/service/C26193/2019-08-11`  - request a service for a date using the TimetableUID
 * `/api/Timetable/retailService/GW622100/2019-07-15`   - request a service for a date using the Retail Service Id.
-Note some Retail Service Ids return multiple services.
+Can be either 4 or 6 digit RSID.
+If 4 and has multiple services (generally associations) returns them all.
 * `/api/Timetable/arrivals/SUR/2019-08-23T10:00:00`   - arrivals at a location around a specific date time
 * `/api/Timetable/departures/SUR/2019-08-23T10:00:00`   - departures at a location around a specific date time
-* `/api/Timetable/toc/GR/2019-07-30`   - services for a train operating compaany (toc) on a specific date
+* `/api/Timetable/toc/GR/2019-07-30`   - services for a train operating company (toc) on a specific date

+### Reference API

+* `/api/Reference/location`   - locations grouped by CRS
+* `/api/Reference/toc`   - tocs in timetable
+* `/api/Reference/reasons/cancellation` - Darwin cancellation reasons
+* `/api/Reference/reasons/late` - Darwin late reasons

 The API has Swagger documentation which provides fuller details at `/swagger`